AdonisAlgos/tech264-docker-kubernetes/docker/README.md

 docker push adonisdev/nginx-264
 ```

-5. Run the Image from Docker Hub: Now, use docker run to pull and run the image from Docker
+1. Run the Image from Docker Hub: Use docker to pull and run the image from Docker

 ```bash
 docker run -d -p 81:80 adonisdev/nginx-264